rogorido/sistercities/sistercities.md

 ```
 ![plot11](images/plot11.png)

 There is an important difference between the first barplot and this one.
 In our previous plot ggplot2 counted itself the number of cities in every group (in the original dataframe this information is not present).
 But in this case our dataframe already contains the value ggplot2 must use for plotting the bars.
-Therefore we have to provide to ggplot2 the information where it can find this value.
-This information is in the column `perc`, so we add  `y=perc` as a parameter of `aes()`.
+Therefore we have to provide ggplot2 with the information where it can find this value.
+This information is in the column `perc`, so we add  `y = perc` as a parameter of `aes()`.
 But this is not enough.
-The tricky point is that per default `geom_bar()` uses internally the parameter `stat="count"`.
+The tricky point is that per default `geom_bar()` uses internally the parameter `stat = "count"`.
 This means that, as already mentioned, it will count how many times a value appears (in other words: it aggregates the data for you).
-Having the data already aggregated, we have just to inform ggplot2 that the values are already there by passing the parameter `stat="identity"`.
+Having the data already aggregated, we have just to inform ggplot2 that the values are already there by passing the parameter `stat = "identity"`.

-Nevertheless this graph is still not convincing to me: we can not compare countries.
+Nevertheless, with this graph we can not compare countries.
 This could be achieved by two means: either by using a bar for every country or by making a graph for each country (`facetting` in ggplot2 parlance).
 Let see now how to create a plot which splits the information per country

 ```{r}
 # we aggregate the data per country and type of country and add a new column with percentages